Epithelioid Hemangioendothelioma (EHE)

-Epithelioid hemangioendothelioma (EHE or eHAE) is a rare cancer that grows from the cells that make up blood vessels.
-This cancer can occur anywhere in the body with the most common sites being bones, liver, and lungs.
-It usually happens in people between 30 and 50 years of age but can occur in young children and the elderly.
+Epithelioid hemangioendothelioma, or EHE, is a rare cancer that grows from the cells that make up the blood vessels.
+This cancer can occur anywhere in the body with the most common sites being the liver, lungs, and bone.
+It usually happens in people between 30 and 50 years of age but can also occur in young children and older people.

 How common is epithelioid hemangioendothelioma?